7 If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.

 God answers prayers that conform to Jesus’ words.
 His words will regulate our requests.
 We can be sure of that.

 and it shall be done for you.

-God answers pray consistent with His will.
+God answers prayer consistent with His will.

 We must pray in God’s will (1 Jn 5:14).
-God answers prayer done in His will so we must subordinate our will to His will.
+God answers prayer done in His will, so we must subordinate our will to His will.
 If God answered anything we requested of Him, then He would answer prayers inconsistent with His person.
 There is the possibility of asking “amiss” (Ja 4:3).
-There is a condition to answered prayer.
-The phrase “it will be done for you” is qualified by “My words abide in you.”
+There is a condition to answered prayer: the phrase “it will be done for you” is qualified by “My words abide in you.”